ImaginarySenseHackathons/Agromizer/README.md

 4. (Optional), if you choose to use different credentials, make sure to update the credentials in Agromizer by changing the `url` entry in `./backend/config/datastores.js`.
 5. Start a terminal or command prompt on the Agromizer project.
 6. Move to the `backend` folder by running `cd backend` on the terminal.
+7. Install Node dependencies by running `npm install` on the terminal.
-7. Start Agromizer by running `sails lift` on the terminal.
+8. Start Agromizer by running `sails lift` on the terminal.

 ## About the code
 Agromizer is written in NodeJS using SailsJS for the backend, and Bootstrap, JQuery, and Konva for the frontend.
 It is licensed under the Apache 2.0 license.